Answers to Frequently Asked Questions

 - Visit the OPAC page at Plum Creek Library System and renew them yourself.

 - I know we will be gone before my books are due.
 Can I extend my check out time now so I don’t forget later?
 Yes.
 We appreciate knowing ahead of time that your due date will not work for you.
-Please let us know before we check out your materials that you require an extension.
+Please let us know that you will require an extension before we check out your materials.
 The only time we may not be able to honor that is if the materials are very new and in high demand or if they belong to another library.

 - How many books and DVDs can I check out at a time?
 In theory, you can check out as many books as you can keep track of.
 That said you may only check out three DVDs and one DVD Boxed Set at a time.
 This helps you keep late fees to a minimum and allows more material for other patrons to enjoy.

 - I’m in high school and want to check out movies.
 My mom says I can’t.
 Is this true?
 Patrons must be 18 years old to check out DVDs.
 Once you are an adult, you are financially responsible for the fees associated with checking out your items including, but not limited to late fees or replacement costs for lost or damaged items.

 - I lost a book last year and am afraid to return to the library.
 What happens next?
 When books don’t get returned, we set them to lost and billed.
 Before patrons with lost items can check out more materials, they must pay the fine or replace the item.
 For a complete copy of our library policies, please visit our website.
 For any questions you may have on your bill, please contact library staff.

 - I have my own laptop, do you have wireless internet?
 Yes, we do.
 Connecting to Meinders Free internet is easy to access and free of charge to anyone regardless of residency.